Credit Card Icon

 2. Incision: The surgeon will make a small incision in the cornea to access the anterior chamber of your eye.

 Both procedures, such as iridectomy, are typically conducted on an outpatient basis, allowing you to return home the same day.
 Understanding these steps can help alleviate concerns and prepare you for your treatment journey.
-Furthermore, the surgical procedure provides long-lasting advantages, such as decreased dependence on medications and enhanced control of intraocular pressure.
+Furthermore, the laser techniques or traditional surgical methods offer benefits, such as decreased dependence on medications and enhanced control of conditions like angle-closure glaucoma.
 We are here to help you through this process, ensuring you feel supported every step of the way.

 This flowchart shows you the steps involved in both laser and surgical iridectomy procedures.
 Follow the arrows to see what happens at each stage, from preparation to post-operative care.
 Each step helps you understand what to expect during your treatment.